-The Premier issued a Circular in September 2012, encouraging all public sector bodies and entities to implement or improve existing building protection zones around critical assets in high bushfire risk areas.
-Each organisation is responsible for identifying their critical assets, however, the below examples may provide a guide:
+All organisations, businesses and agencies are encouraged to implement or improve existing building protection zones and/or asset protection zones around critical buildings and assets in bushfire risk areas.
+Each organisation is responsible for identifying their critical assets and buildings, however, the below examples may provide a guide:

 - Places where there are at risk people, that is, people who are unable to receive understand or act on information prior to or during an emergency.
 These may include schools, hospitals and group homes.

 - Buildings that house or accommodate emergency services, for example evacuation centres.